 A person may be classified as eligible for an entire round or for some part of a round.
 For persons who are eligible for only part of a round (for example, persons may have been institutionalized during a round), data were collected for the period of time for which that person was classified as eligible.
-The round-specific variables ELGRND31, ELGRND42, ELGRND53 and the end-of-year status variable ELGRND20 indicate a person's eligibility status for Rounds 5/3/1 (note that for this variable, the Panel 23 Round 6 value was copied into Panel 23 Round 5), 6/4/2, and 7/5/3 and as of December 31, 2020.
+The round-specific variables ELGRND31, ELGRND42, ELGRND53 and the end-of-year status variable ELGRND21 indicate a person's eligibility status for Rounds 7/5/3/1, 8/6/4/2, and 9/7/5/3 and as of December 31, 2021.